umn-cris/TraceRAR/README.md

 ```

 3. Build code, if needed:
-    * Change the "DISK_BLOCK_SIZE" constant value in file ../c/IOLogDumpSchema.h to match the block length of the devices to be tested.
+	A. Change the "DISK_BLOCK_SIZE" constant value in file ../c/IOLogDumpSchema.h to match the block length of the devices to be tested.
 The units are bytes.
-    * From the directory containing the 'Makefile' file, run 'make'.
+	B. From the directory containing the 'Makefile' file, /LINUX_PPC/ or /LINUX_X86/, run 'make'.

 For AIX on Power:

 2. Install necessary Open Source Linux application packages for AIX
-    1. They can be found here --> http://www-03.ibm.com/systems/power/software/aix/linux/
+	A. They can be found here --> http://www-03.ibm.com/systems/power/software/aix/linux/
-    2. They can be installed with the "rpm -ihv nnnnnn.rpm" command or with smit software installation menu options.
+	B. They can be installed with the "rpm -ihv nnnnnn.rpm" command or with smit software installation menu options.
 ```
-The list of require packages is for version of AIX 7.1 or later are:
+The list of required packages for AIX version 7.1 or later are:
 	bash-4.3-17.aix5.1.ppc.rpm
 	binutils-2.14-4.aix6.1.ppc.rpm
 	gcc-4.8.3-1.aix7.1.ppc.rpm